 - 100% geology students agreed or strongly agreed that the library resources and services are good enough for my needs.

 - 98% geology students agreed or strongly agreed that they have been able to access general IT resources when needed

 Typical entry requirements

-ABB grade A-levels or equivalent, to include Geography (Grade A) and at least one from Biology, Chemistry, Geology, Maths, Environmental Studies or Physics.
+ABB grade A-levels or an equivalent standard in other qualifications approved by the University, to include Geography (Grade A) and at least one from Biology, Chemistry, Geology, Maths, Environmental Studies or Physics.

-You can find a list of equivalent qualifications on the Entry Requirements page.
+You can find a list of an equivalent standard in other qualifications approved by the University on the Entry Requirements page.

 For details of our English Language entry requirements please see here

 - 60 (overall intake across all Geology courses)

 - Average applications per place:

 We will consider your application for the BSc Geology with Physical Geography degree as soon as possible after it arrives at the University.
 In selecting applicants, we use the information provided on the UCAS form to determine whether you have the potential to flourish within Ocean and Earth Science.